 - The benefit of getting orthodontics now is an attractive smile and facial appearance that boosts our self-esteem and personal confidence.

 - A proper bite is more comfortable when eating, drinking, speaking, and swallowing.
-Remember, we are never too old to get orthodontics done.
-If you don’t want the metal mouth look of traditional braces, consider invisible braces.
+Remember, we are never too old to have orthodontics performed.
+If you don’t want the “metal mouth” look of traditional braces, consider invisible braces.
 You will be glad later on that you took the time to take care of your teeth now.